11notes/docker-eth-iops/README.md

 # docker-eth-iops

-Will test the storage mounted in /iops if it's fast enough to run an Ethereum execution node
+Will test the storage mounted in /iops if it's fast enough to run an Ethereum execution node.
+It is testing the worst possible IO (no cache, no buffer, all disabled) so expect your storage to barely make it.

 ## Volumes